Restriction for general linear groups: the local non-tempered Gan-Gross-Prasad conjecture (non-Archimedean case): Introduction

 for some $G_k$, where $v=v_{\rho_1}(m_1,d_1)$, $\pi'=\pi_{p,2}\times \ldots \times \pi_{p,r}$, $\Pi$ is the Gelfand-Graev representation and $\bar{\times}$ indicates the mirabolic induction in Section \ref{sec mir ind}.
 A key here is that a Gan-Gross-Prasad type reduction can be used to transfer the study of $(\Pi \bar{\times} \pi')$ to $(\sigma \times \pi')|_{G_k}$ for some suitable choice of a unitarizable cuspidal representation $\sigma$.
 (Here $\sigma \times \pi'$ is an irreducible $G_{k+1}$-representation.)

 Now $\sigma \times \pi'$ is still Arthur type and so induction can be applied.
 It is clear that if $\lambda$ is a quotient of $(\sigma \times \pi')|_{G_k}$, then $v^- \times \lambda$ is still a quotient of $v^- \times ((\sigma \times \pi')|_{G_k})$, which basically deals with the if direction.
 The converse of the statement is not true in general, but holds under suitable assumption that fulfills our purpose.
 For which, we have to study the product with $\pi_{p,1}^-$ preserves extensions in some situations (Corollary \ref{cor stronger}), which handles the only if direction.
+We also need some product preserving irreducibility results from \cite{LM16}.